-The Maasai women project is specifically seeking:
+The Maasai women volunteering program in Tanzaniais specifically seeking:

 - Artists or professionals willing to teach skills in crafts, beads, ornamentation and handicrafts.
-Attention to recent techniques/designs can improve the projects' products for stronger market presence.
+Attention to recent techniques/designs can improve the projects' products for a stronger market presence.

 - Marketing professionals to help the Maasai women understand and develop marketing strategies to position their products in national and international markets.